Azure/azurehpc/tutorials/cyclecloud/install-cyclecloud.md

 ./install.sh
 ```
 - Initialize CycleCloud CLI
-  1. Initialize the server with cyclecloud initialize.
+  1. Run cyclecloud initialize.
 You will be prompted for the CycleServer URL, which is the FQDN of your application server.
 Enter it in the format https://FQDN.
   2. The installed Azure CycleCloud server uses either a Let's Encrypt SSL certificate, or a self-signed certificate.
 Type yes when asked to allow the certificate.
   3. Log in with the same username and password used for the CycleCloud web interface.
   4. Test that the CycleCloud CLI is working with cyclecloud show_cluster.